Group Handwriting Classes with Guided Practice

 Step 2

-Confirm that group format suits the learner
+Confirm that shared format suits the learner

 Check whether shared pacing and structure will help.